 The Chinese composed 90% of the Central Pacific’s workforce.
 Few of these workers’ correct names have been recorded, however.
 No letters or journal entries by a Chinese transcontinental worker have ever been found.
 Few photographs of the Chinese workers exist.
 No one knows how many Chinese workers died during the railroad’s construction.

-While the transcontinental was being built, the Chinese, considered racially inferior but cheap labor, were eagerly recruited from China by the Central Pacific Railroad; after the railroad was completed, politicians portrayed the Chinese as a threat in order to prohibit all immigration of Chinese workers who might “steal” jobs from white men.
+While the transcontinental was being built, the Chinese, considered racially inferior but cheap labor, were eagerly recruited from China by the Central Pacific Railroad; after the railroad was completed, politicians and labor unions portrayed the Chinese as a threat.
 The Chinese Exclusion Act was signed by President Chester A. Arthur in 1882 and stayed in effect until 1943.
 It was the first law that prevented all members of a specific ethnic or national group from entering the United States.